tedneward/ReactLabs/README.md

 # ReactLabs
 This is a series of steps towards doing the Hands-On-Labs for ReactJS training.
 Each lab step is in its own Git branch, so that each step can be done independently if desired.
+The workshop slides can be found [here](http://www.newardassociates.com/slides/Workshops/React.pdf) if you want to have a look at them.

 ## Setup